single-cell-data/SOMA/abstract_specification.md

 This completes all writes (if applicable) and releases other resources associated with this SOMA object.
 Implementations of `close` must be idempotent.

-If the implementation permits it, a write operation should function atomically; i.e. any other reader should not see partially-completed reads _until_ the close operation is called.
+If the implementation permits it, a write operation should function atomically; i.e., any other reader should not see partially-completed reads _until_ the close operation is called.

 ```
 writer = soma_impl.open('file:///write/here', 'w')